 Do I know where to go for Instructional Technology support?

-The office of Distance Learning and Instructional Technologies (DLIT) is located in 316 Main.
+The office of Distance Learning and Instructional Technologies (DLIT) is located in 316 Raleigh J. Finkelstein Hall, formerly Main Building.
 DLIT provides instructional technology training, resources, and support for faculty.
 Additionally, DLIT provides training and support in the development and delivery of Online and Hybrid courses.
 The DLIT team can assist with Blackboard questions as well as the use of other instructional technologies.

-For more information, please visit DLIT on the web at http://www.grcc.edu/dlit or e-mail the department for assistance, training, or support at firstname.lastname@example.org.
-If you are experiencing a technical problem, error messages, etc. with Blackboard, classroom technology, or your desktop/laptop, please contact the IT Help Desk at email@example.com.
+For more information, please visit DLIT on the web at or email the department for assistance, training or support at email@example.com.
+If you are experiencing a technical problem, error messages, etc. with Blackboard, classroom technology, or your desktop/laptop, please contact the IT Help Desk at firstname.lastname@example.org.

 Do I know where to find the Academic Calendar?

-The academic calendar can be found on-line at http://www.grcc.edu/provost.
+The academic calendar can be found online at grcc.edu/provost.
 This calendar has important dates for the current semester.

-Please submit an electronic copy of your course syllabus to your Department ESP within the first two weeks of the semester and to Blackboard.
+Submit an electronic copy of your course syllabus to your Department Support Professional within the first two weeks of the semester and to Blackboard.
 Your students should receive your syllabus during the first class session.
 Advise your students of exactly what they can expect from you, and exactly what you will expect from them to achieve successful completion of the course.
-For a syllabus template, visit http://www.grcc.edu/syllabus.
+For a syllabus template, visit grcc.edu/syllabus or reference Policy 7.16 Common Syllabus Components.

 Do I have my Textbook(s)?

-Information regarding ordering textbooks, course packs, instructional materials and supplies can be found at http://cms.grcc.edu/sites/default/files/docs/policies/7-3_textbooks.pdf.
+Information regarding ordering textbooks, course packs, instructional materials and supplies can be found at Textbook Material

-The Bookstore's hours of operation and textbook return information can be found at http://www.grcc.edu/bookstore.
+The Bookstore's hours of operation and textbook return information can be found on their webpage.
 You may want to inform students, particularly those in the evening, weekend, and off-campus classes, that they may order their books online.
 For information, call the GRCC Bookstore at (616) 234-3880.

-Copyright Laws of the United States (Title 17 U.S. Code) govern the use of copyrighted materials and making copies or other reproductions of copyrighted material.
-Although we are an educational site, the doctrine of “Fair Use” does not relieve GRCC of the responsibility to obtain permission for each use.
+Copyright Laws of the United States (Title 17 U.S. Code) govern the use of copyrighted materials and making copies or other reproductions of copyrighted material, including graphic images.
+Although we are a nonprofit educational site, the doctrine of “Fair Use” and/or the T.E.A.C.H.
+Act do not relieve you as the faculty member of the responsibility to obtain permission for each use.
 GRCC policy endorses strict compliance with the law, and GRCC provides resources to assist you with compliance.
+Refer to Policy 3.0 College Operations – Copyright and the Library’s Copyright Subject Guide for additional information.

-The Library & Learning Commons staff will be happy to assist you with the ascertainment of precise bibliographic data and provide training on compliance with copyright law, as well as training on the basics of Copyright Law and Fair Use.
+Your Library Liaison will be happy to assist you with the ascertainment of precise bibliographic data and provide training on compliance with copyright law, Creative Commons licenses, training on the basics of Copyright Law and Fair Use, and, creating permalinks to link to copyrighted resources rather than copying them.

 Do I know how to administer Final Exams?